sree-hari-s/MasteringPyTrail/README.md

-## What is this challenge about?
+# What is this challenge about?

 The 100 Days of Code-Python Challenge is a personal commitment to engage intensive Python programming focused on equipping you with advanced Python skills, best coding practices, and hands-on experience.
 It covers a wide range of topics, from basic Python concepts to advanced topics and real-world projects.

 ## Who can take this challenge?

 - Individuals who wish to become skilled Python developers.
-- Those who wish to stay current with the newest Python developments.
-- People who are interested in laying the groundwork for a successful career in programming.
+- People who are interested in laying the groundwork for a successful career in python programming.
 - People who desire to become a part of the Python professional and enthusiast community.

 ## Projects